apaquette/NPower-Junior-Data-Analyst/notes/Introduction to Data Analytics/Module 1 - What is Data Analytics?.md

+# Modern Data Ecosystem and the Role of Data Analytics
 ## Modern Data Ecosystem
 - Whole network of interconnected entities
 - Data that needs to be integrated from disparate sources